AVAILABLE 24/7 | FREE CONSULTATION

 New Jersey penalties associated with the following drug crime charge degrees are:

-- Disorderly Persons Offense Charges – Up to 6 months in the county jail, up to $1000 in fines, and possible loss or suspension of driver’s license.
+• Disorderly Persons Offense: up to 6 months in county jail, fines up to $1,000, and possible discretionary license suspension.

 Regular Possession Charges and Penalties